 The Beginnings of Science and Literature

 Neil then moves on to describe the British Museum's most famous mathematical papyrus.
 This shows how and why the ancient Egyptians were dealing with numbers around 1550 BC.
-It contains 84 different calculations to help with various aspects of Egyptian life, from pyramid building to working out how much grain it takes to fatten a goose.
-Neil describes it as 'a crammer for a dazzling career in an ancient civil service.'
+This papyrus contains 84 different calculations to help with various aspects of Egyptian life, from pyramid building to working out how much grain it takes to fatten a goose.
+He describes it as "a crammer for a dazzling career in an ancient civil service".

-Then its Crete around 1700BC and the story both of man's fascination with bulls and the emergence of one of most cosmopolitan and prosperous civilisations in the history of the Eastern Mediterranean: the Minoans.
+The omnibus porgramme then arrives in Crete around 1700BC and tells the story both of man's fascination with bulls and the emergence of one of most cosmopolitan and prosperous civilisations in the history of the Eastern Mediterranean - the Minoans.
 The Minoans of Crete were more powerful than the mainland and enjoyed a complex and still largely unknown culture.
-They enjoyed a ritual connection with bulls and a rich bronze-making tradition.
+They enjoyed a ritual connection with bulls as well as with a rich bronze making tradition.
 To consider the Minoans and the role of the bull in myth and legend, Neil introduces us to a small bronze sculpture of a man leaping over a bull, one of the highlights of the British Museum's Minoan collection.
-He explores the vast network of trade routes in the Mediterranean of the time, encounters an ancient shipwreck and tracks down a modern day bull leaper to try and figure out the attraction.
+He explores the vast network of trade routes in the Mediterranean of the time, encounters an ancient shipwreck and tracks down a modern day bull leaper to try and figure out the attraction!

-Finally, Neil stands under the British Museum's giant statue of the King Ramesses II, an inspiration to Shelley and a remarkable ruler who built monuments all over Egypt.
+Finally, Neil stands under the British Museum's giant statue of the King Ramesses II, an inspiration to Shelly and a remarkable ruler who build monuments all over Egypt.
 He inspired a line of future pharaohs and was worshipped as a god a thousand years later.
-He lived to be over 90 and fathered some 100 children.
+He lived to be over 90 and fathered some 100 children!
 Neil considers the achievements of Ramesses II in fixing the image of imperial Egypt for the rest of the world.
-And the sculptor Antony Gormley, the man responsible for a contemporary giant statue, The Angel of the North, assesses the towering figure of Ramesses as an enduring work of art.
+And the sculptor Antony Gormley, the man responsible for a contemporary giant statue, The Angel of the North, assesses the towering figure of Ramesses as an enduring work of art